Download-Manager-Community/Download-Manager/README.md

 3) When you are ready request `Soniczac7` as a reviewer.
 4) If the pull request is ok it will be merged with the `dev` branch.
 5) If there are improvements that need to be made before the branch can be merged, make them and request `Soniczac7` as a reviewer again.
+Note: To build Download Manager successfully you MUST build the application in the `Debug` configuration as `Release` will not work.